MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     WHEN @email.EndsWith("@contoso.com") && @botScore > 700

 > [!NOTE]
->Post-bot-scoring clauses and the @botScore variable are only available for account creation and account login rules only.
+>Post-bot-scoring clauses and the @botScore variable are available only for account creation and account login rules.

 #### Post-risk-scoring clauses

 The machine learning model in Fraud Protection evaluates every transaction using advanced adaptive AI.
 It then assigns a risk score.
 This score is a number between 0 and 999.
 The higher the risk score, the higher the perceived risk.

 In post-risk-scoring clauses, you can use this score, which is referenced with @riskscore, in conjunction with other fields from the payload to make decisions.
-For example, the following clause enables you to reject expensive transactions that also have a high risk score.
+For example, the following clause enables you to reject expensive transactions that also have a high-risk score.

     RETURN Reject(“Risky US transaction”)
     WHEN @purchasePrice >= 199.99 && @riskScore > 700